 Stay safe

 [edit]Pune is by and large a very safe place.
 Violent crime is low, although it's important to keep an eye on your belongings in public, as petty theft can occur.
 Do report any such activity to the police.
 Keep away from the touts and beggars.
 At times, on Fergusson Road, JM Road or in touristy places, plain-clothed people may approach you, pretending to be tourists who ran out of money or missed their bus or train, asking for money to buy a ticket to go home or to feed their children (who may be accompanying them).
 Most likely it is going to be a scam.
-A polite but firm "No" will suffice to rid them.
+A polite but firm "No" will suffice to get rid of them.

 Locals are by and large friendly and mild-mannered, though incidents of mugging have been reported on the outskirts of Pune, especially on highways and desolate stretches.
 If you face a vehicle breakdown after dark, it's best to stay in the vehicle and phone for help.